Skip to main content

 Our Network

-Our region is comprised of a diverse, expansive network of corps members and alumni.
-Nineteen percent of our corps and 16 percent of alums identify as people of color, and more than one-fifth come from low-income background.
+Our region is comprised of an expansive network of corps members and alumni.
+Nineteen percent of our corps and 16 percent of alums identify as people of color, and more than one-fifth come from low-income backgrounds.
 Our alums span across all sectors in the Twin Cities’ community, from teachers to policy and advocacy leaders.

 Teach For America teacher being hugged by students